mohammad-fouladgar/laravel-mobile-verification/README.md

 Many web applications require users to verify their mobile numbers before using the application.
 Rather than forcing you to re-implement this on each application, this package provides convenient methods for sending and verifying mobile verification requests.

 ## Basic Usage:
-For send verification message you need dispatch the `Illuminate\Auth\Events\Registered` event:
+For sending a verification message you need dispatch the `Illuminate\Auth\Events\Registered` event after registration:

 ```php
 <?php